citines05/tmdb-api-chall/README.md

 ## Design Decisions

-- **SQLite**: Chosen for its simplicity and zero-dependency setup — ideal for this challenge
+- **SQLite**: Chosen for its simplicity and zero-dependency setup — ideal for small projects
 - **FastAPI**: Enables fast, type-safe API creation with automatic documentation
 - **Docker**: Provides an isolated, reproducible environment for running the full pipeline
 - **Modular Structure**: Data cleaning and DB creation are decoupled from the API logic